Physicslibrary/Threejs-VR-Astronomical-Observatories/README.md

 <img src="images/1.jpg" width="640">

+The Canadian Hydrogen Intensity Mapping Experiment (CHIME) radio telescope is located in Penticton, British Columbia, Canada.
+Each telescope is a 100m x 20m cylindrical reflector.
+The grey-white columns approximated a person (1.8m tall).<br>

 # Hardware

 Oculus Quest (tested Quest One, update 35.0, Oculus browser 18.0)<br>

-(may work on other VR headsets with Chrome 96.0 and Firefox 94.0)<br>
+(should work on other VR headsets in Chrome 96.0 and Firefox 94.0)<br>

 # Installation

 No installation.
 In Oculus Quest, open Oculus Browser and:<br>

 [https://physicslibrary.github.io/Threejs-VR-Astronomical-Observatories/threejs_vr_chime.html](https://physicslibrary.github.io/Threejs-VR-Astronomical-Observatories/threejs_vr_chime.html)

+Should work (no VR) on web browsers (latest Chrome, Firefox, Safari) on smartphones and desktop/laptop computers.
+Code threejs_vr_chime.html has threejs' orbit controls to allow camera to orbit around a target (one/two/pinch/slide fingers for mobile devices, and 3-button mouse for others).<br>

+The code is simple and minimal (no teleportation or error checking).
+It is an experiment.
+Use to jumpstart other experiments.<br>

+# A short tutorial on how to make 3D glTF from DEM geoTIFF.<br>

 # Credits